-There is an assumption from officials that farmers will absorb costs, but this is not feasible with price rises of this magnitude.
+There is an assumption from officials that irrigation farmers will absorb costs, but this is not feasible with price rises of this magnitude.
 For the most part irrigators are price takers not price makers, this means they are offered a contract with a value, and they can take it or leave it.

 The justification in the most recent WAMC/WaterNSW submission to IPART that average profits for irrigators has been strong in recent years does not capture regional and crop-specific impacts.
-Some commodities like dairy and rice are at serious risk of being driven out of business as they are less able to absorb price rises of this magnitude.
+Some commodities are at serious risk of being driven out of business as they are less able to absorb price rises of this magnitude.
+My farm was flood affected significantly in 2022 and lost 40% of my income so my average profits have definitely not been strong.

 These cost increases will be particularly felt during dry periods, as noted by WaterNSW, 'profits were 38% of revenue in 2021/22; however, were negative just two years earlier'.
 Price increases cannot be made by looking at years with good water allocations and profitability but must properly consider the impacts during dry years as well.
-These price increases will leave many farmers extremely vulnerable in periods with low water allocations.
+These price increases will leave my business extremely vulnerable in periods with low water allocations.